 Overview of Wisconsin’s Retirement Systems

-Wisconsin Retirement System – The WRS decides benefits based on the average of your three highest-earning years of employment, your retirement age and your overall years of service.
+Wisconsin Retirement System: The WRS decides benefits based on the average of your three highest-earning years of employment, your retirement age and your overall years of service.
 Besides monthly retirement payments, benefits include a minimum retirement age of 55 and possible health, long-term care and disability insurance.
 Anyone included within the WRS must remain a part of the program throughout the time they are employees of any local or state entities.

-Wisconsin Deferred Compensation Program – In addition to the WRS, the WDC offers eligible public employees the chance to increase their retirement savings on their own terms.
+Wisconsin Deferred Compensation Program: In addition to the WRS, the WDC offers eligible public employees the chance to increase their retirement savings on their own terms.
 You can choose to either defer your taxes, or make it a Roth account, which would involve paying the taxes upfront so you can avoid them in retirement.

 Retirement Taxes in Wisconsin

 Because distributions from retirement accounts become your main source of income, the government will take out a federal income tax on them.
 You can choose to either pay these through estimated tax payments or withholding installments.
-Although you have the risk facing overcharged by withholding, the money will come back to you as a refund.
+Although you have the risk of facing overcharged by withholding, the money will come back to you as a refund.
 By contrast, a taxpayer must calculate all estimated payments.

 As you accrue assets in your pension account, the IRS will allow you to avoid all income taxes, at least until you start taking distributions.
 This tax-deferred status can be prolonged by rolling over your pension funds into a separate retirement account, like an IRA or 401(k).
 However, Roth IRAs are not included in this policy, as these after-tax accounts call for tax payments to be made immediately.